- Social media is an extremely powerful tool in the modern digital marketing world. There is no shocking news here.

 Transactional Marketing vs Relationship Marketing

 Firstly, you must identify what type of marketing you are doing, i.e. is it transactional or relationship marketing.
 Transactional marketing is things such as traditional letterbox drops in a neighbourhood showing a home that’s sold on a nearby street, and it includes a call to action.

 When we talk about Facebook advertising, we must recognize that Facebook is a social platform.
 Facebook users are in a social head-space, not a buying one (for more information on this, check out our blog Keeping Media Social).
 So, when we post a message on a social media platform, it must fit in with a social head-space if it is to be successful.
 That doesn’t mean a ‘no business claim’ policy either - it simply has to be balanced with the appropriate social claims.

 Buying or selling property is probably one of the biggest and most stressful decisions a person has to make in their life.
 That’s why you, as the agent, need to foster positive relationships with your potential customers, i.e. they need to know, understand and like you before they make any decisions.
 Confidence is a plant of slow growth, and that’s why initially approaching your client through Facebook with a ‘contact us for a free appraisal’ type message simply won’t cut the mustard.
 You may possibly get some readers that buy-in, but in the main, you're likely to be bitterly disappointed with the results.

 Facebook advertising needs to be done in a friendly, helpful but not pushy manner.
 It’s a case of offering the customer genuinely valuable information, building up the relationship, creating a positive connection with your brand and then offering the appraisal.

-As a real estate professional, there are several things you can do to make social media work for your business.
+As a real estate professional, there are several things you can do to use social media marketing to sell real estate: